Ralim/IronOS/Documentation/DebugMenu.md

 ### Tip Res

 This indicates the tip resistance that the device is currently using.
-For devices with multiple possible values to choose from (Pinecil V2), the appropriate value is set automatically.
+For devices with multiple possible values to choose from (Pinecil V2), the appropriate value is automatically detected at every boot-up.
+Tip should be installed before boot-up or reading can not be done.

 ### RTip